dianaventura/dianaventura/README.md

 Welcomne to my github!🌸✨

-- 🔭 Since graduating I'm currently working ... on my blog - The Vagabond Scholar!
-A space where I can explore using AI to streamliine creative and technical processes while sharing my learning as I go.
+- 🔭 Since graduating I am working as Software Engineer at Fennex Ltd
-- 🌱 I’m currently learning ... everything my degree didn't cover (ALOT of gaps to fill😄).
-Right now my main interests are Computational Lingustics and LLMS.
+- 🌱 Right now my main interests are Creativy and AI Colaboration.
 - 🤔 I’m always looking for help with content ideas!
 The best way to reach me is through [LinkedIn!](https://www.linkedin.com/in/diana-ventura-v/).
 - ⚡ Fun fact: I cycle to work every day, no matter the weather!
 I've recently joined Love to Ride and I'm super passionate about riding with others.
 If you'd like to join me in the biking challenge, you can register here: [Join me in the biking challenge on Love to Ride!](https://www.lovetoride.net/abz?ic=eab04e9a&locale=en-GB)